Piano lessons in Santa Ana, CA

 Rhythm and Timing in Music

-Giselle taught 28 days ago
+Giselle taught about 2 months ago

 The Tutor and Student worked on fundamental piano skills, including finger exercises, playing familiar songs, and identifying musical notes.
 The session also included a strong emphasis on proper posture and a review of scales and note recognition for the C, D, E, F, and G notes.
 The student was assigned memorization of two songs for future practice.